 8.4 Using Git in RStudio

-Git was initially created to use in the terminal (i.e command-line).
+Git was initially created to be used in the terminal (i.e command line).
 However, because RStudio has a very nice interface for working with Git, we’ll be using that interface so we don’t have to switch to another application.
 While the terminal provides full access to Git’s power and features, the vast majority of daily use can be done through RStudio’s interface.

 To access the Git interface in RStudio,

 click the Git icon beside the “Go to” search bar